martclanor/vscode-mf6-syntax/README.md

 # VS Code MODFLOW 6 Syntax

-This extension provides syntax highlighting support for MODFLOW 6 input files in VS Code based on TextMate grammar.
+This extension provides syntax highlighting support for MODFLOW 6 input files in VS Code.
+This is based on TextMate grammar that is derived from MF6 definition files.
+The primary goal of this project is to make MF6 input files a bit easier on the eyes.

 ## Features